silentadv/raven/README.md

 - [x] It should not be possible to create an guild with same discord guild id.
 - [ ] It should not be possible to acquire zero or negative number of items.
 - [ ] It should not be possible to acquire an non-listed item.
-- [ ] It should not be possible to user inspect items that he not has.
 - [ ] Items should have different types (e.g., weapon, armor, consumable, material).

 ## Non-Functional Requirements (RNFs)